wbandabarragan/ISYA_2025/ISYA_2025/info/practical-information.md

 ## Popular attractions near Yachay Tech
 - Yachay Botanical Garden and Archeological Musem in Urcuquí
-- Yahuarcocha lake in Ibarra (busses go 15 minutes from Ibarra 0.35 USD)
+- Yahuarcocha lake in Ibarra (busses go every 15 minutes from Ibarra ~0.35 USD)
 - Mirador San Miguel Arcangel in Ibarra
 - Museo del Cuartel in the centre of Ibarra
 - Thermal springs in Chachimbiro (there are no busses that go there, however an Urcuquí pick-up truck to Chamchimbiro costs about 5 USD, this can be economic for a group of 4 people) There are several hot springs distributed on the mountain.
 We recommend the "Arco Iris Termas de Chachimbiro" (entry is ~5 USD per person)

+## Popular attractions in Quito
+Quito has many popular attractions that are worth visiting.
+This is a short list to inspire exploring the city.

+- The historic centre of Quito (UNESCO World heritage site): many historic buildings, museums and churches
+- El Panecillo: a popular lookout with excellent views of the city
+- La Mariscal: a popular district with restaurants and cafés
+- Basilica
+- The museum of the city of Quito
+- Parque Arqueológico Rumipamba
+- Parque Itchimbía: excellent views of the city
+- Casa Museo Guayasamín y Capilla del Hombre